Knowledge-informed Molecular Learning: A Survey on Paradigm Transfer: Knowledge-informed Paradigm Transfer

-\paragraph{From \texttt{Pred} to \texttt{MMM} paradigm.} ~\cite{DBLP:conf/iclr/HuLGZLPL20} first adopt the \texttt{MMM} paradigm to predict contextual graph structures and masked node/edge attributes based on a masked molecule, which aims to capture domain knowledge by learning the regularities of attributes distributed.
-Instead of predicting the atom type, GROVER~\cite{DBLP:conf/nips/RongBXX0HH20} randomly masks a local subgraph of the target node/edge and predicts this contextual property from node embeddings.
+Hu et al.~\cite{DBLP:conf/iclr/HuLGZLPL20} first implement the \textsc{Mmm} paradigm for molecular property prediction, and Mole-BERT~\cite{DBLP:conf/iclr/XiaZHG0LLL23} introduces a masked atoms modeling pretext task.
+This involves predicting the contextual graph structures and masked node/edge attributes of a masked molecule, with the goal of capturing inherent domain knowledge through the analysis of attribute distributions.
+Instead of predicting the atom/bond type, GROVER~\cite{DBLP:conf/nips/RongBXX0HH20} randomly masks a local subgraph of the target node/edge and predicts the contextual property based on node embeddings.